tmtsoftware/esw/docs/src/main/sequencer/server/sequencer-server.md

 #### insertAfter

-This api allows to add more commands to sequence after command with provided run id.
-This api return error is provided id does not exist or sequence execution has gone ahead of provided id.
+This api allows adding more commands to sequence after command with provided run id.
+This api return error is a provided id does not exist or sequence execution has gone ahead of provided id.

 InsertAfter